stevenwright1/Documents/modern-best-practices-for-a-citrix-adc-implementation.md

 ### 2. All redundant physical interfaces should be unmonitored for HA within System, Network, Interfaces.
 \
 As each network has redundant connections, it is not usually desirable that the ADC initiates an HA failover when a single link fails.
-Instead, the ADC should continue to provide business services without interruption by using the surviving link and only trigger a failover to the secondary ADC node if both links become unavailable.
+Instead, the ADC should continue to provide business services without interruption by using a surviving link and only trigger a failover to the secondary ADC node if all links become unavailable.

 To ensure that the ADC does not initiate an HA failover when a single physical interface comprising an aggregated redundant channel fails, you should mark the channel's component interfaces as unmonitored.